 Who Should Participate in a Clinical Trial?

 Patients can enter clinical trials before, during or after starting their individual treatments.

-The OSUCCC – James leads some of the world’s most advanced, sophisticated clinical trials for blood disorders and is one of only four U.S. cancer centers funded by the National Cancer Institute to conduct phase I and phase II clinical trials on novel anticancer drugs.
+The OSUCCC – James leads some of the world’s most advanced, sophisticated clinical trials for blood disorders and is one of only a few U.S. cancer centers funded by the National Cancer Institute to conduct phase I and phase II clinical trials on novel anticancer drugs.
 These trials go only to centers that demonstrate an exemplary capacity for research and clinical care, the expertise to deliver the latest in treatments and the infrastructure to interpret and track treatment results.

 If you’ve been diagnosed with thrombotic thrombocytopenic purpura or another blood disorder, would like a second opinion, would like more information on available clinical trials, or would like to speak with a blood disorder specialist, please call The James Line at 800-293-5066 or 614-293-5066 to make an appointment.